campbe13/docker-ecq2020/DOCKERCMDS.md

 # Docker
+## Todo
+* Future ??? set up a cheat sheet for student something like https://github.com/wsargent/docker-cheat-sheet ??
+* Add screenshots & text examples from the READMEs in other repos.
 ## Containers & Images
 Building and running :
 ```
 Dockerfile ------> `docker build` ----> image ---> `docker run` ---> running app!
 ```
 Running from local dockerd:

 once the image is working you can run it over & over
 ```
 image ---> `docker run` ---> running app!
 ```
-Publish it in a repository:
+Publish it in a registry:

 once the image is working you can publish it in a registry (a bit like git, but not)
 ```